Misericordia University Study Abroad/Away Policies

 - If a student has been found responsible for a conduct violation during the academic term, prior to a planned study abroad-away term, participation in the program may be revoked by the University.
 In such circumstances, the student will incur all non-recoverable program costs.

-- In addition, students placed on academic probation during the academic term, prior to a planned study abroad-away term, will not be permitted to study abroad-away.
+- Students placed on academic probation during the academic term, prior to a planned study abroad-away term, will not be permitted to study abroad-away.
 If participation permission is withdrawn by the University, the student will incur all non-recoverable costs.

 - All conduct holds must be removed prior to studying abroad-away.
 Failure to do so may result in the University prohibiting studying abroad-away.
 If participation permission is revoked by the University, the student will incur all non-recoverable costs.